btcpayserver/btcpayserver-doc/FAQ/FAQ-Apps.md

 If you add the php code directly into Appearance>Editor>functions.php, next time you update the theme, the changes will be wiped.
 So, use either use a custom function plugin of some sort, or [create a child theme](https://docs.woocommerce.com/document/set-up-and-use-a-child-theme/) and always place the code at the bottom.

 #### 3. Adding script to WordPress
-Install [Header and Footer Scripts](https://wordpress.org/plugins/header-and-footer-scripts/)plugin.
+Install [Header and Footer Scripts](https://wordpress.org/plugins/header-and-footer-scripts/) plugin.
 Add the followig code to your header or footer.
 Settings > Headers and Footers Script, paste the code and save changes.
 ```
 <script>
 jQuery( document ).ready(function() {